 However, a head injury can be especially difficult to deal with if it was caused by an accident which was somebody else’s fault.
 For example, you may have been injured because your employer didn’t give you the proper protective equipment, or if you suffered from a road accident caused by somebody else.

-Regardless of the type of accident you suffered, it’s likely you’ve had to take sick leave from work, or at very least receive medical treatment, or care from family and friends.
+Regardless of the type of accident you suffered, it’s likely you’ve had to take sick leave from work, or at the very least receive medical treatment, or care from family and friends.

 An expert solicitor can help you make a head injury claim to cover: